 Unwanted Gmail Access

 We also recommend that you check your Gmail account regularly for signs of unauthorized access.
-We often see evidence of unauthorized access in the following four areas:
+We often see evidence of unauthorized access in the following areas:

 - Check your "Sent Mail" folder to see if there are any emails going out from your account that you don't recognize.
 Often, when a hacker gains access to an account, they will use that account to send many spam email messages.